chromeos/chromeos.dev/site/en/posts/io-2023-contact-centers.md

 For PWAs, the user launches your app directly from an icon on their home screen or shelf.
 This provides a user experience similar to launching native desktop applications, which many users are accustomed to.
 Once logged in—and on subsequent launches—the PWA presents the full experience that matches the native desktop application.

-A progressive web app can be installed for enterprise or managed users.
+A Progressive Web App can be installed for enterprise or managed users.
 An enterprise administrator can apply app management policies through the Chrome Enterprise admin console.Enterprise managed PWAs can also take advantage of additional capabilities, such as web managed configurations.
 Web managed configurations allow admins to specify things like app settings through the admin console.

 Further, users can login using their Zoom accounts and Google Sign-in credentials.
-Zoom created web-managed configurations to restrict certain authentication options.
-Administrators can apply their web-managed configuration to disable Google Sign-in from the Chrome management console using a JSON object.
+Zoom created web managed configurations to restrict certain authentication options.
+Administrators can apply their web managed configuration to disable Google Sign-in from the Chrome management console using a JSON object.
 After applying the web managed configuration through the admin console, the user can no longer use the Google Sign-in authentication option.

-As a developer, you can expose any of your app settings as web-managed configurations which will make deploying your app more seamless and customizable for enterprises.
+As a developer, you can expose any of your app settings as web managed configurations which will make deploying your app more seamless and customizable for enterprises.
 There are few limitations with the web app compared to native applications.
-Project Fugu is an effort to close the gap in web's capabilities, thereby enabling new applications to run on the web.
+[Project Fugu](https://www.chromium.org/teams/web-capabilities-fugu/) is an effort to close the gap in web's capabilities, thereby enabling new applications to run on the web.

 ### Chromium WebHID standard

-Another great Web optimization capability is delivered through the Chromium WebHID standard.
+Another great web optimization capability is delivered through the Chromium WebHID standard.
 WebHID enables web applications to interact with human interface devices (HIDs) other than the standard supported devices like (mice, keyboards, touchscreens, and gamepads).
 However, there are many other HID devices that are currently inaccessible to the web.
 This API allows web applications to request access to these devices, send and receive HID reports, and retrieve information about the report descriptor.

 In communications and contact center environments, the primary WebHID use case is for Computer Telephony Integration with headsets.
 Leading headset integrators like HP/Poly, Jabra, and EPOS offer several models of headsets that are WebHID compatible.